-The minimum admission requirements for entry to the programme are a B.Sc.
+The minimum admission requirements for entry to the course are a B.Sc.
 (Honours) in Computer Science, Mathematics or other suitably numerate discipline with computing as a significant component.
 The degree should be at the level of Honours 2.1 or better or at Honours 2.2 or better with at least 2 years of relevant work experience.
 Applicants with other qualifications at Honours 2.1 or better level and relevant experience may also be considered.

 Applicants must present a minimum IELTS English proficiency score of 6.5 overall with at least level 6.0 for each component.

 Note: Due to the considerable competition for our postgraduate courses satisfying the minimum entry requirement is not a guarantee of a place.
 Depending on the course of study applications will be assessed based on academic grades and any work/life experience.
 Applicants may also be required to attend for interview.